Kaneyama Castle: Background

 Kaneyama Castle is located on the 273-meter Mount Kojo next to the Kiso River in former Mino Province, at the northeastern end of the Nōbi Plain near the center of modern Gifu Prefecture.
 The castle commanded a fork in the road connecting the Nakasendō highway with the Masuda kaidō, a road connecting Mino and Hida Provinces.
 The site is approximately a 60 minute walk from Akechi Station on the Meitetsu Hiromi Line railway.

 Kaneyama Castle was a mountain-top fortification with a roughly square inner bailey approximately 50 meters square, with a wide entrance to the east.
-A tenshu or watchtower existed near this entrances, connected to a barracks.
+A tenshu or watchtower existed near this entrances, connected to the barracks.
 Secondary and tertiary enclosures were to the west of the inner bailey, using the natural slope of the mountain and masugata box-gates, and stone walls for defense.
 To the east of the inner bailey was a large flat area, which may have been used for storage or for drilling troops.
 Past this area was a long, narrow secondary redoubt.
 In total, the castle extended for 300 meters across the mountaintop.

 History

-A castle was built on this location in 1537 by Saito Masayoshi, the son of Saito Dosan.
+A castle was built on this location in 1537 by Saitō Masayoshi, the son of Saitō Dōsan.
 However, he was murdered by Toki Eigoro of neighboring Kukuri Castle in 1548 and the castle was without a master for some time.
-When the Saitō clan was destroyed by Oda Nobunaga, Kaneyama was awarded to Nobunaga's general, Mori Yoshinari in 1565.
+When the Saitō clan was destroyed by Oda Nobunaga, Kaneyama was awarded to Nobunaga's general, Mori Yoshinari, in 1565.
 Mori Yoshinari renovated the castle and renamed it "Kaneyama".
-Yoshinari fought in many of Nobunaga's battles and was a distinguished commander, but he fell in battle against the Asakura clan in 1570 and was succeeded by his son, Mori Nagayoshi.
-Under Nagayoshi, the castle was expanded, and Nobunaga made Nagayoshi lord over eastern Mino Province.
+Yoshinari fought in many of Nobunaga's battles and was a distinguished commander, but he fell in battle against the combined Azai-Asakura forces, along with armed monks, in 1570, and was succeeded by second his son, Mori Nagayoshi.
+Under Nagayoshi, the castle was expanded, and Nobunaga appointed Nagayoshi as the lord over eastern Mino Province.
 Nobunaga also accepted his younger brother Mori Ranmaru as one of his pages.

 Nagayoshi was noted for his violent temper and ruthlessness in battle, even to the point of killing men on his own side who got in the way of his target.
 During the campaign against Takatō Castle, he ordered his gunners to shoot down any fleeing or surrendering enemy.
 Following the destruction of the Takeda clan, he was rewarded with northern Shinano Province and relocated to Kaizu Castle (the site of current Matsushiro Castle) where he earned the sobriquet of "Demon" for his ruthless suppression of a local uprising.